Siddaganga Matha

-Siddaganga Matha also known as Siddaganga Kshetra, is a Lingayata monastery, with an attached educational institution.
+Shree Siddaganga Matha also known as Shree Siddaganga Kshetra, is a Lingayata monastery, with an attached educational institution.
 The matha was established by Sri Haradanahalli Gosala Siddeshwara Swamigalu in the 15th century at a village near Tumkur in the Karnataka state of India.

-Sree Siddaganga Math is surrounded by hillocks.
-Some of the well knowns are: Ramagiri (or Ramalinga) Hills, Siddaganga Hills.
-These hillocks have number of caves with Shivalinga in them, and the caves have also become the places of research in Shaiva history.
-The famous Shivagange Hills is also located near Sree Siddaganga Math.

 The 44th Kannada Sahithya Sammelana was held in 1963 in Siddaganga, under the presidency of R. S. Mugali.